 Do you ever feel like Joseph; stuck in a place, position or circumstance, without any hope of escape, where the weeks, months and even years seem to drag on?
 You may feel that that promised breakthrough will never come.

 It’s tempting to try to fast forward- to try to get to the last chapter where everything is has worked out and you have your happy ending.

 But every story has to have a beginning and middle before you get to the end.
 God is writing your story!
 There are lessons to be learned along the way; a deepening and strengthening of your faith that could never happen if you were to fast forward to the end.

-Like Joseph, you and I don’t know how our story will end, but we do know that God is a God who keeps his promises.
+Like Joseph, you and I don’t know how our story will end, but we do know that our God keeps his promises.
 If he has said he will do it, he will do it!

 We can take encouragement from Joseph’s story.

-He didn’t know, when he woke up that day in prison after years of being seemingly forgotten there, that this was THE day that his life was about to change.
+Joseph didn’t know, when he woke up that day in prison after years of being seemingly forgotten there, that this was THE day that his life was going to change.

 We don’t know what today will bring.
 Today may be that day when something changes or shifts.
 Today may be your day of breakthrough!

 In the meanwhile, trust that the ‘author and finisher’ of our faith knows exactly how your story ends and is working all things together for your good.
 He knows what he’s doing!

 And remember, there’s a ‘thread’ running through Joseph’s story.
 Here it is: